 Current Tax is the amount of tax payable on the taxable income for the year and is determined in accordance with the provisions of the Income Tax Act, 1961.
-The tax rates and tax laws used to compute the amount are those that are enacted at the reporting date.
+The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted, at the reporting date.